shizhl/Auto-Tool-Chain/README.md

 # Automatic Tool Chain (ATC)
-The main code for 'Chain of Tools: Large Language Model is a Automatic Multi-tool Learner'
+The main code for 'Chain of Tools: Large Language Model is an Automatic Multi-tool Learner'

 This project aims to enable the LLM as an Automatic Multi-tool Learner, which can automatically utilize a chain of various tools through programming.